TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 ### Supported Browsers

 As of v4, React Query is optimized for modern browsers.
 We have updated our browserslist to produce a more modern, performant and smaller bundle.
 You can read about the requirements [here](../installation#requirements).

+### No _default_ manual Garbage Collection server-side

+In v3, React Query would cache query results for a default of 5 minutes, then manually garbage collect that data.
+This default was applied to server-side React Query as well.

+This lead to high memory consumption and hanging processes waiting for this manual garbage collection to complete.
+In v4, by default the server-side `cacheTime` is now set to `Infinity` effectively disabling manual garbage collection (the NodeJS process will clear everything once a request is complete).

+This change only impacts users of server-side React Query, such as with Next.js.
+If you are setting a `cacheTime` manually this will not impact you (although you may want to mirror behavior).

 ## New Features 🚀